-Recovery Plan - The U.S. Fish and Wildlife Service is developing a recovery plan that describes actions needed to help the dragonfly survive.
+Recovery Plan - The U.S. Fish and Wildlife Service prepared a recovery plan that describes and prioritizes actions needed to help the dragonfly survive.
+The Recovery Plan is available on the website below or by writing to the address below.